 What is it?

-As a nonprofit organization, Crime Stoppers involves the Community, the Media, and Law Enforcement in the fight against crime.
-Cash rewards up to $1000 are offered to citizens who furnish information leading to the arrest and indictment of felony crime offenders or to the capture of felony fugitives.
+Crime Stoppers is a nonprofit organization that involves the Community, the Media, and Law Enforcement in the fight against crime.
+Cash rewards up to $1000 are offered to citizens who furnish information leading to the arrest of felony crime offenders or to the capture of felony fugitives.

 How does it work?